ggtracker/sc2reader/docs/source/index.rst

 * Read this article on replays: :doc:`articles/whatsinareplay` (5 minutes).
 * Read this article on sc2reader: :doc:`articles/conceptsinsc2reader` (5 minutes).

-After that, you can see sc2reader in action by working through a couple of the tutorials below.
+Now that you've been oriented, you can see sc2reader in action by working through a couple of the tutorials below.

 .. _installation guide: https://github.com/GraylinKim/sc2reader#installation